DanRQA/DanRQA/README.md

 ### Hi there I'm Daniel 👋

-  I work as a User Suceess Engineer at Dassault Systèmes, currently reside in the Golden State and have been working remotely since 2017.
+  I work as a User Success Engineer at Dassault Systèmes, currently reside in the Golden State and have been working remotely since 2017.
 - 🔭 I’m currently working on finising the online course https://www.udemy.com/course/cypress-web-automation-testing-from-zero-to-hero/
 - 🌱 I’m currently learning Cypress.io and JavaScript
 - 👯 I’m looking to collaborate on any topics related to automation testing using Cypress